divyakrishnan15/nodejs_svg_creation/README.md

  ## Description :
  <a name="Description"></a>
- svg logos are generated with a series of questions in the command prompt
+ svg logos are generated with a series of questions in the command prompt.
+You can also test the logos with jest by running npm run test.
  ## Questions :
  <a name="Questions"></a>
  1. What is your Github Username?